 Ethernet Port Priority QoS allows you to prioritize performance for four of the Router's ports, LAN Ports 1-4.
 For each of these ports, select High or Low for Priority.
 For Flow Control, if you want the Router to control the transmission of data between network devices, select Enable.
 To disable this feature, select Disable.
 The Router's other four ports will be automatically assigned low priority.
-Incoming Rate Limit limits the incoming bandwidth.
-To use this feature, select 8M, 4M, 2M, 1M, 512K, 256K, or 128K (M stands for Mbps, while K stands for kbps).
-If you do not want to use this feature, keep the default, Disable.
+Incoming Rate Limit limits the incoming

-Figure 6-33: Applications and Gaming Tab - DMZ
+Figure 5-36: Applications and Gaming Tab - DMZ

-Figure 6-34: Applications and Gaming Tab - QOS
+Figure 5-37: Applications and Gaming Tab - QOS